andrew/ultimate-awesome/README.md

 - [awesome-political-science](https://github.com/awesomelistsio/awesome-political-science) - A curated list of high-quality resources, tools, datasets, and educational content related to political science.
 - [awesome-privacy](https://github.com/awesomelistsio/awesome-privacy) - A curated list of tools, resources, and knowledge to protect your digital privacy and maintain online anonymity.
 - [awesome-quantum-programming-frameworks](https://github.com/awesomelistsio/awesome-quantum-programming-frameworks) - A curated list of frameworks, tools, libraries, and resources for quantum programming.
+- [awesome-self-publishing](https://github.com/awesomelistsio/awesome-self-publishing) - A curated list of awesome tools, resources, communities, and platforms for self-publishing authors.
+- [awesome-serverless](https://github.com/awesomelistsio/awesome-serverless) - A curated list of awesome services, frameworks, tools, and resources for building serverless applications.
 - [awesome-shopify](https://github.com/awesomelistsio/awesome-shopify) - A curated list of high-quality resources, tools, apps, and guides for building, customizing, and managing Shopify stores.
 - [awesome-social-media](https://github.com/awesomelistsio/awesome-social-media) - A curated list of resources and tips to level up your social media game!.
+- [awesome-substack](https://github.com/awesomelistsio/awesome-substack) - A curated list of awesome tools, tips, guides, and resources for writers, publishers, and creators using Substack.
 - [awesome-sustainability](https://github.com/awesomelistsio/awesome-sustainability) - A curated list of tools, projects, frameworks, communities, and resources for building a more sustainable world.
+- [awesome-tailwindcss](https://github.com/awesomelistsio/awesome-tailwindcss) - A curated list of awesome tools, components, templates, and resources for Tailwind CSS.
+- [awesome-terraform](https://github.com/awesomelistsio/awesome-terraform) - A curated list of awesome Terraform modules, tools, resources, and learning material.
 - [awesome-test-automation](https://github.com/awesomelistsio/awesome-test-automation) - A curated list of awesome frameworks, tools, libraries, and resources for automating software testing.
 - [awesome-testing](https://github.com/awesomelistsio/awesome-testing) - A curated list of awesome testing frameworks, tools, libraries, and resources for all levels of software testing.
 - [awesome-threat-intelligence](https://github.com/awesomelistsio/awesome-threat-intelligence) - A curated list of high-quality threat intelligence resources, feeds, platforms, and tools to help detect, analyze, and respond to cybersecurity threats.
+- [awesome-ux](https://github.com/awesomelistsio/awesome-ux) - A curated list of awesome resources, tools, and guides for improving User Experience (UX) design.
+- [awesome-web-design](https://github.com/awesomelistsio/awesome-web-design) - A curated list of awesome resources, tools, books, and inspiration for web designers.
 - [awesome-wordpress-headless](https://github.com/awesomelistsio/awesome-wordpress-headless) - A curated list of resources, tools, frameworks, and guides for building headless WordPress websites.
 - [awesome-myst](https://github.com/awesome-myst/awesome-myst) - 😎 A MyST 🌫️ (Markedly Structured Text) Awesome List.
 - [awesome-code-tools](https://github.com/bar9/awesome-code-tools) - A curated list of awesome tools, resources and workflow tips for coding.